 - Focusing on removal of small diameter trees and retaining fire-resistant species such as Douglas-fir and deciduous trees;

 - Reduce fine woody surface debris, while retaining larger coarse woody debris for habitat and soil productivity;

 - Pruning trees to reduce ladder fuels between the ground and the forest crown; and

 - Removing dangerous trees to protect workers, while maintaining high value wildlife trees where possible.

 In addition to reducing forest fuel loads, secondary objectives of fuel thinning projects are to protect critical infrastructure and facilities in Whistler, restore open forest conditions and demonstrate the principles and practices of the FireSmart program.

-The RMOW completed a study in 2012 to identify where landscape level fuel breaks—breaks in vegetation that target tight second growth, rather than old growth trees.
-Thinning stands within 50 m of each side of the road reduces fire growth and size for most combinations of wind speed and direction
+The RMOW completed a study in 2012 to identify where landscape level fuel breaks should be created along forest service roads around Whistler.
+The focus is on reducing tree densities in tight second growth, rather than removing old growth trees although sometimes that is necessary.
+Thinning stands within 100 - 200 m of each side of the road reduces the fuel available to feed fire growth and creates safer, defensible areas for firefighting crews to work in.

 The RMOW Wildfire Program 2019-2027 plan identifies the remaining priority areas to treat.